 Presented by Delaware’s Division of Historical and Cultural Affairs

-Follow all February long to experience culture and history in celebration of Black History Month.
-These events are scheduled at different museums throughout the State of Delaware and will take a look into the past, while exploring the role played in the First State's major historic events.
+This month, #VisitWilm and explore events and attractions filled with history in celebration of Black History Month.
+The events scheduled feature different historical museums throughout the State of Delaware.
+Take a look into the past at the First State's role in many major historic events.

 Don’t forget to check out a full list of events celebrating African American History in Greater Wilmington.

 Feb.
 8, 2020 - The Old State House

 “The Summers Family: A Generational Story.”
 African American History Month guided tours explore the true story of the manumission (granting of freedom) of two slave children—Ruth and Thomas Summers—which took place in 1797 in the Kent County Recorder of Deeds office, located in what is now called The Old State House.
 The children were manumitted by their own father, James Summers, a free African American, who had obtained them from their former owner.

 Feb.
 8, 2020 - Johnson Victrola Museum

 “Blood and Soil.”
 Screening and discussion of episode two of the three-part PBS documentary “American Epic” which explores how the ordinary people of America were given the opportunity to make records for the first time.
 Presented in celebration of African American History Month.